lpparente/COMP100/README.md

 # Welcome to C# In A Nutshell!

 And welcome to the world of C#!
-It is an amazing language, and I sincerely hope you enjoy this course as much as I did writing it.

 This course is composed of a few Modules that cover the basic concepts of C#.
 Each Module has sequential short lessons, each covering one specific topic.